 Double and triple-check

-This goes without speaking, but double-check that all doors and windows are locked securely before leaving for your trip.
+This goes without saying, but double-check that all doors and windows are locked securely before leaving for your trip.

 Nix doggie daycare